Kentucky vs. Miami (FL): Odds, spread, over/under - November 28

 Kentucky vs. Miami (FL): Odds, spread, over/under and other Vegas lines - November 28

-The Kentucky Wildcats (5-1) bring a three-game winning streak into a home matchup versus the Miami Hurricanes (5-0), winners of five straight.
-It starts at 7:30 PM ET (on ESPN) on Tuesday, November 28, 2023.
+The Kentucky Wildcats (5-1) will attempt to extend a three-game winning streak when they host the Miami Hurricanes (5-0) at 7:30 PM ET on Tuesday, November 28, 2023.
+The Hurricanes have won five games in a row.

-In this article, you will check out odds and spreads for the Kentucky vs. Miami (FL) matchup across multiple sportsbooks.
+See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Kentucky vs. Miami (FL) matchup.

 Kentucky vs. Miami (FL) Game Info